ibm-js/deliteful/docs/Combobox.md

 The widget supports the following form-related properties: `value`, `name`, `disabled` and `alt`, inherited from [`delite/FormWidget`](/delite/docs/master/FormWidget.md), and `readOnly` inherited from [`delite/FormValueWidget`](/delite/docs/master/FormValueWidget.md).

+The `value` property of the widget contains:
+* Single selection mode: the value of the selected list items.
+By default, the value of the first item is selected.
+* Multiple selection mode: an array containing the values of the selected items.
+Defaults to `[]`.

-When used in an HTML form, the submitted value is the one stored in the `value` property of the widget.
+If the widget is used in an HTML form, the submitted value contains:
+* Single selection mode: the same as widget's `value` property.
+* Multiple selection mode: a string containing a comma-separated list of the values of the selected items.
+Defaults to `""`.

-By default, the `label` field of the List's render items is used as value of the option.
+By default, the `label` field of the List's render items is used as value of the item.
 If the value needs to be different than the label, an attribute mapping needs to be set for `value` on the `List` instance, for example: